 FP7-NMP-20II-SME-5 "V-SMMART - Nano Volumetric Scanning Microwave Microscopy Analytical and Research Tool for Nanotechnology" and FP7-PEOPLE-2012-ITN "Nanomicrowave - Microwave Nanotechnology for Semiconductor and Life Sciences" on Scanning Microwave Microscopy-SMM.

 In 2016-2018 she has been the coordinator of the Great Relevance project "Design and Test of Micro-fabricated microwave probes for magnetic materials characterization" co-funded by Italian Ministry of Foreign Affairs, General Directorate for Country Cultural Promotion in the context of the “Executive Protocol of Cooperation between Italy and and the United States for the years 2016-2018".
+She is the coordinator of ADRIANA National Italian Program (Grant number 15364 Regione Lazio), to investigate microwave imaging as preserving and monitoring tool for cultural heritage artworks.
 Her current scientific interests cover RF-MEMS devices, polymeric based RF devices and membrane and metastructured devices for microwave.